Programmingbeast-2204/Projects/README.md

 # Projects

-This branch of the repo contains my projects, as follows
+This branch of the repo contains some basic projects,

+Technology used

+1. HTML
+2. CSS
+3. JavaScript